codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-ws7.md

 # The user has no permissions to execute any permissions by default
 # Expect error beginning with: NOPERM
 > ACL WHOAMI
-(error) NOPERM User ctrl has no permissions to run the 'acl|whoami' command
+(error) NOPERM User foo has no permissions to run the 'acl|whoami' command

 # In another client (Because it is an unauthenticated connection)
 # Expect RESP bulk string: "default"